Man Gets Fired For Playing The Cat Game From The Movie 'Super Troopers'

 So, what's your take on this story?
 Do you think the OP was wrongfully fired?

 Or do you think the customer had every right to complain?
-After all, he was the butt of the joke, and isn't the customer supposed to be always right?
+After all, he was the butt of the joke, and isn't the customer supposed to always be right?

 Either way, it makes for a good story, so thanks, OP!
 Let us know your thoughts in the comments section below.